The Best Fall Flowers (That Aren’t Mums)

 The Best Fall Flowers

-A: Mums definitely signal the end of the growing season, but native asters (pictured below), turtleheads and goldenrods are also excellent options.
+A: Mums definitely signal the end of the growing season, but native asters, turtleheads and goldenrods are also excellent options.
 Try sunny Ohio goldenrod or the cultivar Fireworks.
 They provide nectar for pollinators preparing for winter or migrating to their southern homes.

-One of our favorite nonnative plants is toad lily (pictured above).
-The flowers remind us of orchids and appear along or at the tip of the plant’s stem.
+One of our favorite nonnative plants is toad lily (pictured below).
+The flowers may remind you of orchids and appear along or at the tip of the plant’s stem.
 Native and noninvasive ornamental grasses also provide texture year-round, and many flower in fall, producing attractive seed heads that last through winter.

-When landscaping, don’t forget about shrubs.
+When landscaping, don’t forget about shrubs for autumn beauty.
 These are the best fall shrubs for your garden.